yevrah/simplerr-angular7/README.md

 ## Local development

-The simplerr server should always render from the angular dist folder.
+The simplerr server should always render the website from the angular dist folder.
 Making dist builds can become cumbersome though.
 To simplify the development process the following changes have been made to the project.

 **Use a proxy:** A proxy is a piece of software which is in between your JavaScript/Angular app doing the Ajax request and your back end API.